 Proven in practice

 To prove this production method in practice, Gasunie started HyStock, a serious market test at its Zuidwending site near the town of Veendam, which was opened by King Willem Alexander in the summer of 2019.
-With 1 megawatt of green hydrogen production capacity, HyStock is currently still the Netherlands’ largest electrolysis plant.
+With 1 megawatt of green hydrogen production capacity, HyStock is currently still one of the Netherlands’ largest electrolysis plant.
 Although fantastic and a great learning opportunity as a serious market pilot, 1 megawatt pales into insignificance compared to the 3 to 4 gigawatts of production capacity that the Netherlands has to reach by mid-2030 to achieve the climate goals.

 Next, a substantial study was launched into the construction of electrolysis plants with a capacity of 1GW, which would multiply HyStock’s capacity by a thousand.
 This moves us considerably closer to achieving our European climate ambitions.
 The intention is to build several such electrolysers for NortH2 near Eemshaven.
 We are also continuing to look at options for offshore electrolysis, i.e. close to the production locations of renewable energy.